Faon-001/GalaxyWebsite/README.md

 # GalaxyWebsite

-This repository is for galaxy's website
+This repository is for galaxy's website./n
 So, don't try anything funny.